Creating a Baseline of Seafloor Fish, Features, and Marine Debris at Gray’s Reef National Marine Sanctuary

 Why We Care

-The GRNMS protects one of the largest near-shore areas of live-bottom reefs and ledges along the US southeast coast.
+Gray’s Reef National Marine Sanctuary (GRNMS) protects one of the largest near-shore areas of live-bottom reefs and ledges along the U.S. southeast coast.
 These ledges are often densely populated with fish and encrusting organisms sought by recreational fishers and divers.
 Despite its rarity and importance, a comprehensive inventory of GRNMS’s reef fauna, bottom features, and patterns of human use had never been conducted; information about the fish and seafloor communities was limited to just a few reefs.
 To support responsible stewardship, including management, education, research, and recreational activities, the sanctuary staff needed a comprehensive scientific assessment conducted over the entire area.

 What We Did